 Call Prime Electrical Service for Residential Electrical Wiring in Plymouth Meeting, PA

-Prime Electrical has been installing and repairing residential electrical wiring and lighting in Plymouth Meeting for over 30 years and our skilled professionals know the signs to look for that could indicate a threat to your home or family.
+Prime Electrical has been installing and repairing lighting and residential electrical wiring in Plymouth Meeting for over 30 years and our skilled professionals know the signs to look for that could indicate a threat to your home or family.
 Contact Prime Electrical Service for a consultation today.
 Call 610-994-0290 or fill out our contact form online.